Why to feed wild birds?

 5. Remember to wash all feeders and to change the water in the bird bath on a regular basis.

-Choosing the bird food
+Choosing the right feed

 Keep in mind that not all seeds are created equal.
 Seed is the most common bird food used while feeding wild birds, but choose your seed wisely.
 Different birds prefer different kinds of seed.
 For example: